kemist80/Cache/README.md

 // Displays all cached variable names var_dump($cache->getKeys());

-// Displays all cached variable names that was read back in current runtime session var_dump($cache->getReadKeys());
+// Displays all cached variable names that were read in current runtime session var_dump($cache->getReadKeys());

 ```